rijs/fullstack/README.md

 * [API]()
 * [Distributions]()

-Note: This is library (v0.3) is currently under active development and is not advisable to use yet.
+Note: This library (v0.3) is currently under active development and is not advisable to use yet.
 For the last stable version and docs, [see (v0.2)](https://github.com/pemrouz/ripple/tree/3d750b53ed8b99347ae503bf300cafabd8491b84).